relativityboy/bonmot/notes/TESTS_TODO.md

 #Tests to be written

 ###Inheritance preservation tests
-* preservation and replacement of functions
-    * Extend BonMot.View w new function, then extend the resulting view.
-    Be sure function is still present.
-    * Extend BonMot.View w new function, extend the resulting view but over-ride.
-Be sure function is over-ridden, also check that instances of 'parent' have original function

 * replace hbs.
     * parent/child hbs replacement.
 Be sure each renders correct template